-With a population of about 140 million, Nigeria has one of the most populous countries in Africa.
-It has about 117 Universities (NUC, 2008) and many research institutions involved in various research works and scholarly publishing.
+With a population of about 173 million, Nigeria is one of the most populous countries in Africa.
+It has about 138 Universities (Federal, State and Private) (NUC, 2015) and many research institutions involved in various research works and scholarly publishing.

 Nigeria has a very low percentage of its publications available on-line and in Open Access.
-In the Registry of Open Access Repositories (ROAR), Nigeria has only two globally visible repositories (at University of Jos and Covenant University) and in the Directory of Open Access Journal (DOAJ) twenty three OA journals from Nigeria are indexed (out of 6886 indexed journals as of August, 2011).
+In the Registry of Open Access Repositories (ROAR), Nigeria has only two globally visible repositories (at University of Jos and Covenant University) and in the Directory of Open Access Journal (DOAJ) thirty eight OA journals from Nigeria are indexed (out of 10547 indexed journals (as of May, 2015).

 Researchers from Nigeria publish articles in international Open Access journals, for example 465 articles have been published with BioMed Central – an STM (Science, Technology and Medicine) publisher which has pioneered the Open Access publishing model.
 119 articles have been published in Public Library of Science (PLoS) Open Access journals: PLoS ONE, PLoS Medicine, PLoS Genetics, PLoS Computational Biology and PLoS Neglected Tropical Diseases.